The process of dissolving a Civil Partnership is almost identical to that of divorce (save for a difference in the factors which can be cited).

 A brief summary of the facts of the case must be set out in the petition together with the full details of the Civil Partnership, once filed at court it is then the Respondent’s opportunity to reply.

-If the dissolution is agreed or an alternative order has been obtained then the Petitioner can apply for Decree Nisi, if it is not agreed then defended proceedings could ensue, although these are rare as they are costly and stressful and the view is that if one party wants the Civil Partnership to be over there is little point in arguing that it should not be.
+If the dissolution is agreed or an alternative order has been obtained then the Applicant can apply for a Conditional Order, if it is not agreed then defended proceedings could ensue, although these are rare as they are costly and stressful and the view is that if one party wants the Civil Partnership to be over there is little point in arguing that it should not be.

-Once Decree Nisi is pronounced the Petitioner must wait a period of at least 6 weeks and one day before Decree Absolute can be applied for.
+Once the Conditional Order is made the Applicant must wait a period of at least 6 weeks and one day before the Final Dissolution Order can be applied for.
 This period of time is set down as the perfect opportunity for the parties to settle any finances.
 If these are agreed then they need to be formalised into an order and sealed by the Court, if they are not then negotiations could commence and may even result in an application for financial proceedings.

-Once Decree Absolute is applied for and granted the dissolution of the civil partnership is complete.
-Should the Petitioner fail to apply for Decree Absolute then after 3 months the Respondent can make their own application.
+Once the Final Order is applied for and made the dissolution of the civil partnership is complete.
+Should the Applicant fail to apply for the Final Order then after 3 months the Respondent can make their own application.